Many local government marketers want to reach their target buyers either right before the end of a local government’s fiscal year, or right after.

 (Bonus Fact: Power Almanac lets you target specific decision-makers in each local government based on the last month of each government’s fiscal year.
 Schedule a demo and see for yourself!)

-he most common months for fiscal years to end are the last month of each calendar quarter: March, June), September, and December.
+As you can see in the chart below, the most common months for local government fiscal years to end are the last month of each calendar quarter: March (7%), June (26%), September (10%), and December (50%).

 You can often predict a local government’s last month of the fiscal year based on its state location.
 For 35 of the 50 states, 90% or more of the local governments in that state have the same last month of the fiscal year.
 For example, the 378 local governments in Iowa that represent more than 1,000 people all have a fiscal year ending in June.